Leoxd19/Leoxd19/README.md

 🌊 Welcome to my Github profile!
-I'm Leo, a computer science student at Uppsala University.
+I'm Leo, a computer science student.

-🐺 Currently exploring the ODIN project, I'm always seeking to expand my knowledge and skills in the field.

 🔍💻 If you're curious about my work, you can find examples of my projects on my website: [https://leoxd19.github.io].